Sam's phonecall is chapter 37 in the Family Affair saga; a trilogy by Bernard Preston.

 Sam's phonecall is actually the last chapter of The Bostonians.
-Peter's Children and The Return are available as ebooks on Amazon for 99c each.
+Peter's Children and The Return are available as ebooks on Amazon for about a dollar each.

 The call out of the blue came as a surprise: ‘Hello Janet.
 How are you?’